Cookies help us deliver our services.

 Dear friends,

-SWL since 1978 (Age 12).
-I was "on the air" for the first time in the evening of 26th January 1981.
-The novice license only allowed me use CW and 15 Watts output on the HF-bands (LB was a novice license back then).
-First QSO was with DL5JP on 40 meters at 20:05 UTC.
-On my 16th birthday (sep 1981) I got LA5EBA as my new callsign (Class-A license).
-On 17th October 2008, after 27 years as LA5EBA, I received approval to use my old "vanity" callsign again - still with full privileges.
+I've been an SWL since 1978, starting at age 12.
+My first time on the air was on the evening of January 26, 1981.
+Back then, the novice license permitted only CW usage and a 15 Watts output on the HF bands (LB was a novice license).
+My first QSO was with DL5JP on 40 meters at 20:05 UTC.
+On my 16th birthday in September 1981, I received my new callsign LA5EBA (Class-A license).
+After 27 years as LA5EBA, on October 17, 2008, I was granted permission to use my old "vanity" callsign again, retaining full privileges.

-I graduated from radio officer training at age 17 with a Radio Officer 2nd class certificate issued on my 18th birthday.
-After a year at sea, I upgraded to 1st class.
-I was a radio operator in the Norwegian Coast Guard (Coastguard vessel "Senja").
-I also served as a radio operator in the Army.
-I worked several years in the Norwegian Foreign Ministry as a radio operator in charge of daily radio communication with Norwegian embassies in approx. 40 countries around the globe.
-I spent several years as a radio technician for the same employer, dealing with communication both home and abroad at the embassies.
-Total visited 77 UN countries.
+I completed radio officer training at 17 and received a Radio Officer 2nd class certificate on my 18th birthday.
+After a year at sea, I advanced to 1st class.
+My career included serving as a radio operator on the Norwegian Coast Guard vessel "Senja" and in the Army.
+I also worked for several years as a radio operator at the Norwegian Foreign Ministry, managing daily communications with Norwegian embassies in approximately 40 countries.
+Later, I served as a radio technician for the same employer, handling communications for embassies both domestically and internationally.
+In total, I have visited 77 UN countries.

-I am 58 years now and work as a Radio Surveyor, performing survey on GMDSS installations on ships.
-I also do the practical examination of new ROC and GOC candidates (maritime certificates).
+Now at 58, I work as a Radio Surveyor, inspecting GMDSS installations on ships and conducting practical examinations for new ROC and GOC candidates (maritime certificates).

 Worked DXCCs: